lgaudencio/warsaw-uprising-1944/README.md

 * *git push* - This git command was used then the commited code was pushed to the remote repository on GitHub.

 To create a new file, right click on the staging area and select 'New File...' and give it an appropriate name.

+### Deployment to GitHub Pages

+* The website was deployed to GitHub pages, the steps to do this are the following:
+    * On the GitHub repository page, click on Settings.
+    * On the left menu, click on Pages.
+    * On the source section drop down menu, click on Main.
+    * Click Save.
+    * If done correctly, a link to the live website will be given on a banner.

+The live website can be found [here](https://lgaudencio.github.io/warsaw-uprising-1944/)